Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Choosing the best image size for a blog still trips up even experienced teams.
 Despite faster networks, better browsers, and smarter tooling, images remain one of the biggest contributors to slow pages, poor Core Web Vitals, and inconsistent SEO performance.

-In 2026, image optimization is no longer about uploading a “good enough” JPEG and moving on.
-It’s about understanding image dimensions, layout behavior, and page speed tradeoffs across devices.
-This guide breaks down what actually works today—based on how browsers, Google, and modern blog platforms handle images—so you can make decisions that scale.
+In 2026, image optimisation is no longer about uploading a "good enough" JPEG and moving on.
+It is about understanding image dimensions, layout behaviour, and page speed tradeoffs across devices.
+This guide breaks down what actually works today — based on how browsers, Google, and modern blog platforms handle images — so you can make decisions that scale.

 Why Image Size Still Breaks Modern Blogs